aosabook/500lines/flow-shop/flow-shop.markdown

     return candidates
 ```

 The final neighbourhood that we consider is commonly referred to as *Large Neighbourhood Search* (LNS).
-Intuitively, LNS works by considering small subsets of the current permutation in isolation --- locating the best permutation of the subset of jobs gives us a single candidate for the LNS neighbourhood.
+Intuitively, LNS works by considering small subsets of the current permutation in isolation&mdash;locating the best permutation of the subset of jobs gives us a single candidate for the LNS neighbourhood.
 By repeating this process for several (or all) subsets of a particular size, we can increase the number of candidates in the neighbourhood.
 We limit the number that are considered through the `MAX_LNS_NEIGHBOURHOODS` parameter, as the number of neighbours can grow quite quickly.
 The first step in the LNS computation is to compute the random list of job sets that we will consider swapping using the `combinations` function of the `itertools` package:

 ```python
 def neighbours_LNS(data, perm, size = 2):